ehsanx64/php-test/README.md

 ## Raw

 There's a raw directory in the root folder, this library contains raw source files that are not connected with the framework; in other words these are stand-alone sample sources.

+## Scripts

+This folder contains utility scripts (they are stand-alone and does not depend on any 3rd-party libraries and/or packages.

 ## TODO